-- (b) The grant date is the date of the Share Option Agreement. - (c) The Share Option Agreement will not entitle the option holder (the "Option Holder") to acquire any percentage of the share capital of the Company, other than the percentage that shares actually acquired under the Option represent at any time.
-The grant and existence of the Option shall not restrict the Company's freedom to issue any shares, rights to subscribe for shares, or any other securities, at any time after the grant date and on such terms as the Company may decide. - (d) The grant of the Option does not form part of the individual's entitlement to remuneration or benefits pursuant to their roles with the Company. - (e) The individual's rights and obligations under the terms of their appointment with the Company or any other Group member shall not be affected by the grant of the Option. - (f) The Option Holder shall not be entitled to any compensation or damages for any loss or potential loss which he may suffer due to being unable to exercise the Option in consequence of the loss or termination of office or employment with the Company or any Group member.
+- (a) The number of options over Ordinary Shares granted to each recipient is as set out in paragraph 7.1 above. - (b) The grant date is 19 December 2022. - (c) The share option agreement will not entitle the option holder to acquire any percentage of the share capital of the Company, other than the percentage that shares actually acquired under the option represent at any time.
+The grant and existence of the option shall not restrict the Company's freedom to issue any shares, rights to subscribe for shares, or any other securities, at any time after the grant date and on such terms as the Company may decide. - (d) The grant of the option does not form part of the individual's entitlement to remuneration or benefits pursuant to their roles with the Company.

+- (e) The individual's rights and obligations under the terms of their appointment with the Company or any other Group member shall not be affected by the grant of the option. - (f) The option holder shall not be entitled to any compensation or damages for any loss or potential loss which he may suffer due to being unable to exercise the option in consequence of the loss or termination of office or employment with the Company or any Group member.